imjoseangel/powerline-k8sstatus/README.md

 * Toggle on or off the powerline-k8sstatus segment using an environment variable which can easily be mapped to a function in your ~/.profile file.

-* Define certain contexts to be colored differently for alerting purposes.
-For instance, you can have your production context showing up in bright red.
+* Define certain contexts or namespaces to be colored differently for alerting purposes.
+For instance, you can have your production context or kube-system namespace showing up in bright red or solarized yellow respectively.

 ## Requirements